khourious/sara/README.rst

 **s**\emi\  **a**\utomatic\  **R**\NA-Seq\  **a**\nalysis

 This repository contains a workflow to performs a RNA-Seq analysis created by Laise de Moraes and Joyce Silva (FIOCRUZ-IGM).
-This README is also available in brazilian portuguese by `click here. <README_PTBR.rst>`_
+This README is also available in brazilian portuguese by `click here <README_PTBR.rst>`_.

 ***********************
 Setting up the pipeline